 - 1. Satisfactory completion (passing grades) of: - a.
 All Sections - b.
 Clinical Skills Assessment Examination - c.
 Cumulative Examination, and - d.
-OCS and Anatomy Practical Examinations. - 2.
-Successful completion of early clinical experience ECE oo1. - 3.
-Successful completion of COMLEX I (prior to participation in clerkship experiences) - 4.
+OCS, Pathology and Anatomy Practical Examinations. - 2.
+Successful completion of early clinical experience ECE oo1 in year one. - 3.
+Completion of the autopsy requirement prior to the end of year two. - 4.
+Successful completion of COMLEX 1 (prior to participation in clerkship experiences) - 5.
 Be recommended for promotion by the Promotion and Graduation Committee.
 All records are reviewed to determine whether or not the student has fulfilled all academic requirements; has maintained the standards of ethical, moral, personal and professional conduct required for the continued study of osteopathic medicine; and is mentally and emotionally fit to become a physician.